-The Australian Government has announced a total of \$100 million over 10 years for the stream.
-Funding of up to \$100 million will be available in this funding round.
+The Australian Government has announced a total of \$150 million over 10 years for the stream.
+Funding of up to \$150 million will be available in the first round of the Technologies stream.
+Further funding rounds may be announced at a later date.